BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 # Report:
 - remember to rewrite surge control part
 - change architectre figure: GUI and colors
+- control allocation subscribes to state also
+- fix nomoto equation
 - # Need to make a route for setting different locations in the map
 - # TODOS
 - TODO: service for getting the updated waypoints from venus server